 “Honey, what’s wrong?
 Why are you crying?”

-Sherriff Roy took his hat off and gazed back at Alivia’s mom.
-“I’m sorry, Doraine.
+Sherriff Roy took his hat off and gazed at Alivia’s mom.
+“I’m sorry, Dorraine.
 He’s gone.”

-After Sheriff Roy left Alivia held onto her mom.
+After Sheriff Roy had left, Alivia held onto her mom.
 “It’s my fault mom, I was too late.”

 “No, it’s not your fault honey.”

 Alivia pulled from her mom.
 Her eyes were burning and stinging with uncontrollable tears.
 “Yes, it is mom.
-I should have left earlier.”
-She ran up the stairs.
+I should have left earlier.
+He’s dead because of me.”
+She ran up the stairs and down the hallway.

-She slammed the door shut and curled up in a ball on her bed.
+Alivia slammed the door shut and curdled up in a ball on her bed.

 She held a picture of her and Grandpa when they had gone fishing at the lake.
-The memories repeated themselves through her mind as she mumbled to herself, tears filled her smarting eyes.
+The memories repeated themselves through her mind as she mumbled to herself with tears filling her smarting eyes.

-On the floor in front of her bed clothes were compressed together in suitcases.
-Still packing for college Alivia was excited about it, but the loss of Grandpa put a toll on her.
+On the floor in front of her bed, clothes were compressed together in suitcases.
+Still packing for college Alivia had been excited about it, but the loss of grandpa put a toll on her.
 She didn’t want to leave and wanted to stay home.

 Alivia had a shelf on the right side of her door with framed photographs of Grandpa.
 They were a reminder that he would always be with her.